-To check the amount of free space on the Windows 7 operating system, do the following:
+To check the amount of free space on the Windows Vista operating system and the Windows 7 operating system, do the following:

 - 1. Click Start → Computer. - 2.
 Right-click your C drive entry and then click Properties.
 The amount of free disk space is displayed.